-Color: They are brown, with a broken, pale line running down their back.
-In females, the abdomen is lighter in color and shinier than the males.
+Color: Typically brown, these spiders feature a broken, pale line running down their backs.
+The abdomen of the female is lighter in color and shinier compared to that of the male.

 Other Characteristic Features: The underside of their bulging abdomens has a pattern resembling the infinity sign.